marceta99/DBpedia-Hierarchy-Similarity/README.md

 ```
 Notes & Recommendations
 SPARQL Endpoint: All queries use the official DBpedia SPARQL endpoint.
 Ensure you have a stable internet connection and be mindful of query performance.

-MIT License (adjust if you have a specific license file).

-Contributing
-Fork the repository.
-Create a new branch for your feature or bug fix.
-Commit your changes and open a pull request.